mutex-pup/drozer/README.md

 This is an BETA release of a rewritten drozer version; this version is updated to support python3.

-Currently, the following known issues are present:

-- Building of custom agents functionality will crash the drozer client.
-This functionality is considered out of scope for the beta release of the revived drozer project.

 ## Docker Container

 To help with making sure drozer can be run on all systems, a Docker container was created that has a working build of drozer.